Chief executive officer jobs in Wichita, KS - 449 jobs

 Qualifications

-Coalition building skills with the ability to work effectively with a variety of internal and external stakeholders to increase public and private support from multiple funding sources.
+Coalition building skills with the ability to work effectively across a variety of stakeholders.

-Demonstrated ability to create, manage, and analyze budgets and financials.
+Excellent financial acumen with a demonstrated ability to manage and analyze budgets and financials.

 OMNI Human Resource Solutions